13.75" h X 7.375" w hip-to-hip.

-There is a feather inside the jar, which I assume was inserted by Nathan.
+There are two feathers inside the jar, which I assume was inserted by Nathan.
 Feathers carry prayers for the Hopi and incorporating a feather into this pot gives the maiden spiritual energy as she sings her chant.
-I imagine her song a praise of of the spirits that bring blessings.
+I imagine her song a praise of the spirits that bring moisture.

 Nathan may have made a number of variations of this maiden statue; I know of one other at the Boston Museum of Fine Arts (acession #2006.1911).
 See: